How To Fix Gmail Not Receiving Emails

 Log in to the desired Gmail account on the mobile device to ensure you receive emails.
-It’s natural to blunder in these areas as we multitask throughout the day.
+Blundering in these areas is natural as we multitask throughout the day.
 The good news is switching accounts takes no time at all.

-Some people forget to connect their devices to the internet, but if you are able to read this article, you may have a different issue.
+Some people forget to connect their devices to the internet, but if you can read this article, you may have a different issue.
 Nevertheless, it’s still prudent to reset your internet connection.
-You can easily turn the internet connectivity off and on again on your smartphone and computer.
+You can quickly turn the internet connectivity off and on again on your smartphone and computer.

 Reset your router if the internet connection is sporadic.
-Depending on your router model, you’ll need to wait for about 15 minutes, but after that, your internet access should be restored.
+Depending on your router model, you’ll need to wait about 5 minutes, but your internet access should be restored.

-Check your inbox for the emails in case resetting your connection or router resolved the problem.
+Check your inbox for the emails to see if resetting your connection or router has resolved the problem.
 It just might do the trick.

 Gmail Not Receiving Emails From One Sender

 Occasionally, Gmail’s spam filters kick into overdrive.
-They will send messages from some addresses to the Spam folder even though you clearly trust them.
+They will send messages from some addresses to the “Spam” folder, even though you trust them.
 In this case, you’ll have to safelist the address and prevent this from happening again.
 Follow these steps to safelist an address:

 - Select “Filters And Blocked Addresses.”